tj/mad-pages/node.http.md

 Emitted each time there is a request.
 Note that there may be multiple requests per connection (in the case of keep-alive connections).
- `request` is an instance of `http.ServerRequest` and `response` is an instance of `http.ServerResponse`
+ `request` is an instance of [http.IncomingMessage][] and `response` is an instance of [http.ServerResponse][].

 ### Event: 'connection'

 `function (socket) { }`

 When a new TCP stream is established. `socket` is an object of type `net.Socket`.
 Usually users will not want to access this event.
+In particular, the socket will not emit `readable` events because of how the protocol parser attaches to the socket.
 The `socket` can also be accessed at `request.connection`.

 ### Event: 'close'

 `function () { }`

 Emitted when the server closes.

 ### Event: 'checkContinue'